KenDickey/Small/RuntimeModel.md

 ```
 Note: For GC, a Method knows its number of args, objTemps, binaryTemps.

-Note: to interpret/convert frames into Context objects requires tracking spills and registers.
+Note: To interpret/convert frames into Context objects
+requires tracking spills and registers.
 If each method knows its frame size, then just push a MethodContext Header and set its size
 and info fields.
 Zero out stack slots at frame alloc.